gorilla-devs/ferium/README.md

 ### Program Configuration

 Ferium stores profile and modpack information in its config file.
-By default, this is located at `~/.config/ferium/config.json`.
+By default, this is located at `~/.config/ferium/config.json` on Linux, `%LOCALAPPDATA%/ferium/config/config.json` on Windows, and `~/Library/Application Support/ferium/config.json` on macOS.
 You can change this in 2 ways, setting the `FERIUM_CONFIG_FILE` environment variable, or setting the `--config-file` global flag.
 The flag always takes precedence.